rtmigo/vtcff_py/README.md

 `ffmpeg` automation tool.

-This project is still a rough draft and is not intended to be used by anyone.
+This project is still a draft and is not intended to be used by anyone.